loglux/BlackBinCollection/README.md

 ```angular2html
 bins.update_calendar('Events')
 ```
-or leave a blank variable if you intent you use your default calendar:
+or leave a blank variable if you intent to use your default calendar:
 ```angular2html
 bins.update_calendar()
 ```